sifis-home/ace-ucs/californium-group-oscore/californium-proxy2/README.md

 CON, MID:5446, GET, TKN:08 2c 09 b6 8c 37 6b aa, /coap-target
 ```

-If the request is sent to a proxy, the uri-host and/or uri-port must contain the destination coap-service:
+If the request is sent to a proxy, the uri-host and/or uri-port must contain the coap destination-service, not the destination the coap-request is sent to:

 Coap-request via proxy: